-I am currently postdoctoral fellow at University of Trento, Centre for Integrative Biology, Italy.
-I am a Marie Sklodowska-Curie fellow with the project "Assembly-based discovery of uncharacterized human microbiome members and their tracking across individuals and time".
+I am currently a Marie Sklodowska-Curie individual fellow at University of Trento, Centre for Integrative Biology, Italy, working on the project "Assembly-based discovery of uncharacterized human microbiome members and their tracking across individuals and time".

-My research interests include the development of computational and statistically robust tools for analysis of metagenomic data.
+My research interests include the development of computational, statistical, and machine learning tools for the strain-level analysis of large-scale metagenomic data.
 I have also worked on developing recognition techniques applied to remote sensing images and biomedical signals.

 I received the recognitions of IEEE Senior Member (2017), IEEE Transactions on Geoscience and Remote Sensing Best Reviewer (2013), IEEE Geoscience and Remote Sensing Letters Best Reviewer (2012), and Elsevier Pattern Recognition Letters Best Reviewer (2012).